vetsoftware/loopback-next/docs/site/Using-components.md

 LoopBack 4 was built with extensibility in mind and this includes Components, which can be allowed to contribute additional artifacts by adding a Mixin to your Application class.
-This doesn't change how a a Component is registered (`app.component()`) but it enables the Component to contribute additional artifacts.
+This doesn't change how a Component is registered (`app.component()`) but it enables the Component to contribute additional artifacts.
 For example: